Archive for 'Blog'

 What if you don’t have a visa?

 Many foreigners don’t need a visa to get into Canada.
 However, without a proper visa or work permit, you’ll be considered a tourist.
-This means you can only stay in the country for 6 months maximum, and you will not be allowed to work.
+This means you can only stay in the country for a maximum of 6 months, and under no conditions will you be legally allowed to work.

-It is your responsibility to make sure you can get a visa before making any significant commitment, such as renting a place or accepting a job in Canada.
+It is your responsibility to make sure you can get a visa before making any significant commitment, such as signing a lease for an apartment or accepting a job in Canada.

 Was this post helpful?
 Do you need more personalized advice?
 Contact me to schedule a one-on-one consultation.